-No cell phones or other electronic communications devices will be allowed in the scorebox during the game except by LMK and/or Host League officials.
+No cell phones or other electronic communications devices, including smart watches and notepads, will be allowed in the scorebox during the game except by LMK and/or Host League officials.
 If you have a volunteer who would like to keep the scorebook or work the scoreboard but cannot do so without the communications device on their person, it is recommended that another volunteer be selected.

-Likewise, cell phones are discouraged from being in the dugout and their use is prohibited.
-Should a coach or player utilize a cell phone in the dugout, they will be asked to remove the phone and the team will be charged a time out.
+Likewise, cell phones, smart watches and notepads are discouraged from being in the dugout and their use is prohibited.
+Should a coach or player utilize a cell phone, smart watch or notepad in the dugout, they will be asked to remove the device and the team will be charged a time out.
 Continued use may result in the forfeiture of the game by the offending team.